eldridgea/blog/content/post/online-identity-is-complicated.md

 The premise is that ensuring posts are connected to a real life identity will help prevent hate speech, disinformation, and scams.
 This is a bad idea.
 Or at the very least, lacks nuance.
 It falls into the trap tech always seems to fall into – pushing for major change without ensuring we have marginalized people at the table and in the discussion before we make these changes.

 I have heard suggestions in this vein from all over, but most consistently from [Scott Galloway](https://profgmedia.com).
-I like his work and generally agree with his overall thrust here, but I think from my career I have some exposure to knock-on effects here (and others have much more) that demonstrate why this would put marginalized people in physical danger, as I show below.[^1]
+I like his work and generally agree with his overall thrust here,[^1] but I think from my career I have some exposure to knock-on effects here (and others have much more) that demonstrate why this would put marginalized people in physical danger, as I show below.

 [^1]: Galloway's recurring example of how identified people are less confrontational and less likely to lie is LinkedIn.
 I don't disagree, but I think picking as an example a platform which is used by professionals to hire and get hired on is as or more relevant than the identity component.